hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 Or, evolving "keep the plane in the air and save money" toward "empower all our users with agile, stable, efficient infra", a meditation on mission, agility, and the concept of a "cost center."

-## 1️⃣ From maintenance to empowerment
+## :one: From maintenance to empowerment

 ### Traditional view